pomdtr/raygen/README.md

   --icon-dark ICON_DARK
                         same as icon, but for dark theme.
 If not specified, then icon will be used in both themes. (default: None)
   --argument PLACEHOLDER, -a PLACEHOLDER
-  --encode-arg          if you want Raycast to perform percent encoding on the argument value before passing it to the script. (default: False)
+                        add a custom argument to the command (default: None) --encode-arg          if you want Raycast to perform percent encoding on the argument value before passing it to the script. (default: False)
   --secure-arg          entered text will be replaced with asterisks and won't be recorded by history. (default: False) --optional-arg        if you want to mark the argument as optional. (default: False)